based-ghost/react-functional-select/README.md

 - Opt-in properties to make the component fully accessible
 - Effortlessly scroll, filter, and key through datasets numbering in the tens of thousands via [`react-window`](https://github.com/bvaughn/react-window) + performance conscious code

+<strong>Peer dependencies:</strong>

+- [`styled-components`](https://github.com/styled-components/styled-components) for dynamic styling/theming via CSS-in-JS
+- [`react-window`](https://github.com/bvaughn/react-window) for integrated menu option data virtualization/windowing

+## Overview

 Essentially, this is a focused subset of [`react-select`](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
 It is built entirely using `React Hooks` and `FunctionComponents`.
-In addition, most of the code I was able to roll myself, so there are minimal peer dependencies to worry about.
-The peer dependencies for this package are:

-- [`react-window`](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
-- [`styled-components`](https://github.com/styled-components/styled-components) to handle dynamic, extensible styling via CSS-in-JS (there is also the option to generate `className` attributes for legacy stylesheets as a fall-back option).
+The primary design principal revolves around weighing the cost/benefits of adding a feature against the impact to performance & # of lines of code its addition would have.

+I opted to exclude less "in-demand" features such as:

+- Preventing scroll events on the app's body if the menu is open <strong><em>TODO: add code example</em></strong>
+- Closing an open menu if the app's body is scrolled <strong><em>TODO: add code example</em></strong>

+These feature would have added significant overhead to the package.
+In addition, if we expose the right public methods and/or callback properties, this feature should be trivial to add to wrapping components - proper decoupling and abstraction of code is key to keeping such channels open for similar customizations that can be kept out of this package.

 ## Installation